adsbxchange/Jeffrey_Epstein_Lolita_Express/README.md

 # Jeffrey_Epstein_Lolita_Express
-Please credit ADSBexchange.com if you use this data for any publically available purpose, text, graphics, or audio.
+Please credit ADSBexchange.com if you use this data for any publicly available text, graphic, video, or audio.

 ADSBexchange.com logo in svg is located in repository.